 The electronic versions of the Oxford and Macquarie lexical resources are not publicly available, but may be licensed through CL Research for research purposes.

-An additional DIMAP dictionary has been created for use in CL Research's implementation of Minnesota Contextual Content Analysis (MCCA), a content analysis tool used for statistical characterization and analysis of texts, from tweets and Likert scales to newspaper articles and blogs, including multiple person texts such as transcripts of focus groups or plays such as Hamlet.
+CL Research has implemented the content analysis tool Minnesota Contextual Content Analysis (MCCA), used for statistical characterization and analysis of texts, from sentences to books, tweets and Likert scales, newspaper articles and blogs, including multiple person texts such as transcripts of focus groups, interviews, hearings, and TV scripts or plays such as Hamlet.
+CL Research converted the original MCCA Fortran program and its dictionary (into a DIMAP dictionary) for use in personal computers.
+MCCALite is free for non-commercial use.

 The results of our research in examining the role of computational lexicons are incorporated in the Knowledge Management System (KMS), which is a unified platform for